freihype/products/projects/hydraulic-power-pack/documents/pump/ReadMe.md

 	- Flow Rate as functio n of pressure graph

-	- Nominal Flow Rate:  Up to 11 GPM (41.6 liters)
+	- Nominal Flow Rate:  ~10 liters/minute

 - Pressure: Up to 3150 PSI (Up to 217 bar)